-- 1. An opportunity for interdisciplinary clinical research was identified between the Elanor Mann School of Nursing (EMSON) and the CDIS program.
-Initial data collection started in the spring of 2022. - 2.
+1. An opportunity for interdisciplinary clinical research involving

+- animal-assisted therapy was identified between the Elanor Mann School of Nursing (EMSON) and the CDIS program.
+Data collection started in the spring of 2022 and continued in 2023. - 2.
 Faculty continued to be involved in an action-research grant involving the provision of intervention via telepractice for augmentative and alternative communication. - 3.
-Faculty continued leadership, data analysis and scholarly writing through the "Teaming for Transitions" personnel prep grant.
-Eleven second year graduate students graduate students participated in this program that includes interprofessional collaboration between counseling, communication sciences and disorders, and special education. - 4.
+A faculty member's interdisciplinary research team was awarded an NSF grant. - 4.
 Evaluate departmental Honors program and undergraduate research experiences. - a.
 Resources: Faculty time - b.
 Responsible Person(s): Program faculty - c.
 Projected Completion Date: May 2025 - d.
-Expected Results: Faculty will create a spreadsheet to monitor and track Honors research and Honors project experiences in the CDIS program - i.
-2020-21 Progress: - 1.
-The CDIS Program currently has 68 undergraduate Honors Students.
+Expected Results: Faculty will create a spreadsheet to monitor and track Honors research and Honors project experiences in the CDIS program

+- 1. The CDIS Program currently has 68 undergraduate Honors Students.
 24 CDIS Honors undergraduate students graduated in the spring of 2021. - Faculty have identified there are far more Honors mentees than CDIS mentors available.
 Faculty will continue to work to identify steps to improve research experiences while managing faculty capacity.